elastisys/compliantkubernetes/docs/operator-manual/provider-audit.md

         1. Can I reserve VMs?
 How do you bill for reserved but unused VMs?
         1. What technical implementation do you recommend?
 E.g., pause/unpause VMs, stop/start VMs, terminate/recreate VMs.
     1. Do you support anti-affinity?
+        1. If yes, what is the maximum number of VMs which can be part of an anti-affinity group?
         1. If not, how can we ensure that VMs don't end up on the same physical servers?

 1. Storage capabilities: